 Core & Shell Interior Design

 34,163 SF Site

 105,000 SF Office

 Living Stone is a five-story core and shell office building with roughly 105,000 SF of office, 5,000 SF of retail / restaurant use and three stories below grade parking with 148 parking stalls.
 When completed, it will be a showcase for the 2018 version of the Seattle Living Building Pilot Program, pursuing the Place, Beauty, and Materials petals of the Living Building Challenge and adhering to ambitious energy and water reductions during occupancy.

 Fresh Air & Sunshine

-The building boasts 11 balconies, a 2,000 sf roof deck, and 135 operable windows, features that promote access to daylight and fresh air.
-Extensive curtainwall glass provides views of the surrounding neighborhood.
-Visual and acoustic connections to the natural world have proven to boost occupant health, mood, cognitive function and overall performance, ultimately benefiting office tenant employees.
+The building boasts 11 balconies, a 2,000 sf roof deck, and 135 operable windows; features that promote access to daylight and fresh air.
+Extensive curtainwall glass provides views of the surrounding neighborhood, as visual and acoustic connections to the natural world have proven to boost occupant health, mood, cognitive function and overall performance, ultimately benefiting office tenant employees.
 Windows are also self-tinting, reducing glare and lowering the building’s cooling loads.
 Additionally, an exterior feature stair entices occupants to save energy by avoiding the elevator, reap the health benefits of movement, and increase chance encounters with coworkers.